 Manly's proud Olympic tradition is on display for all to see at the Pathway of Olympians, that stretches from Manly Wharf to Oceanworld.
 The pathway celebrates more than 100 years of Manly residents who represented Australia in Olympic Games.

-Manly Visitor Information Centre
+Hello Manly Booking & Information Centre

 Phone: (02) 9976 1430